Staphylococcus aureus and Staphylococcus epidermidis

 - Antimicrobial Resistance and Healthcare Associated Infections, Host Pathogens Interactions , Enteric infections

-- Clinical Research, Discovery Research, Epidemiology, Genomics, Global Health, Public Health
+- Translational and Clinical Research, Discovery Research, Epidemiology, Genomics, Global Health, Public Health

 - Department of Microbiology and Immunology (DMI) , Microbiological Diagnostic Unit (MDU) Public Health Laboratory, Victorian Infectious Diseases Reference Laboratory (VIDRL)